All Products

 Background information

 A view is a stored query accessible as a virtual table.
 Each time you query a view, the query statement is converted into the SQL statement that is used to define the view.
 A materialized view is a special physical table that occupies storage resources to store real data.
-For more information about the billing rules of materialized views, see Billing rules in this topic.
+For more information about the billing rules of materialized views, see the Billing rules section in this topic.

 Materialized views are suitable for the following queries: